WestonHanners/HSCoreDataTools/README.md

 ##Features

 - Instant Core Data Stack - No longer do you have to pollute your AppDelegate with boilerplate.
 One class manages it all
+-
+- Unit-Testing Stack - Preconfigured stack in-memory, sutible for using in unit tests.

 - Auto-Migrating data stores - Just make sure you are versioning and this stack will auto-migrate for you.